shpangit/webpage/README.md

-# Welcome !

-# Pang Sung-Hyuk, 방성혁, Ph.D
+# Pang Sung-Hyuk, 방성혁

 I'm a passionate about statistics, data science and machine learning to solve real-world problem.
-More precisely, I like to study data-based models so thaht it's possible to retrieve the underlying structure of data.
+More precisely, I like to study data-based models so thaht it's possible to **retrieve the underlying structure of data**.
 This wide question has connection with:
 - Data processing
 - Representation Learning